ryrob30/mobile-services.en/help/ios/ios-ext/ios-ext.md

 Complete the following steps in your Xcode project:

-1. Drag the [!DNL AdobeMobileLibrary] folder into your project.
+1. Drag the AdobeMobileLibrary folder into your project.
-1. Ensure that [!DNL ADBMobileConfig.json] is a member of the containing app's target.
+1. Ensure that ADBMobileConfig.json is a member of the containing app's target.
 1. On the **[!UICONTROL Build Phases]** tab of your containing app's target, expand the **[!UICONTROL Link Binary with Libraries]** section and add the following libraries:

     * `AdobeMobileLibrary.a`
     * `libsqlite3.dylib`
     * `SystemConfiguration.framework`

-1. Open the **[!UICONTROL Capabilities]** tab of the containing app's target, enable **[!UICONTROL App Groups]**, and add a new app group (for example, [!DNL group.com.adobe.testApp]).
+1. Open the **[!UICONTROL Capabilities]** tab of the containing app's target, enable **[!UICONTROL App Groups]**, and add a new app group (for example, `group.com.adobe.testAp`).

 1. In your application delegate, set the app group in [!DNL application:didFinishLaunchingWithOptions] before making any interactions with the Adobe Mobile library: